Emma Sulkowicz: Mattress Performance (Carry That Weight)

-The 50 lb, dark-blue, extra-long twin mattress used in the performance art piece is of the kind Columbia places in its dorms, similar to the one on which they say they were raped.
-Sulkowicz spent the summer of 2014 creating the rules of engagement: written on the walls of their studio in the university's Watson Hall, these stated that Sulkowicz must carry the mattress whenever they were on university property; that it must remain on campus even when Sulkowicz was not there; and that Sulkowicz was not allowed to ask for help in carrying it, but could accept if help was offered.
-In September that year they began carrying it on campus, which they said was a physically painful experience.
+The 50 lb, dark-blue, extra-long twin mattress used in the performance art piece is of the kind Columbia places in its dorms, similar to the one on which she says she was raped.
+Sulkowicz spent the summer of 2014 creating the rules of engagement: written on the walls of her studio in the university's Watson Hall, these stated that Sulkowicz must carry the mattress whenever she went on university property; that it must remain on campus even when Sulkowicz was not there; and that Sulkowicz was not allowed to ask for help in carrying it, but could accept if help was offered.
+In September that year, she began carrying it on campus, which she said was a physically painful experience.

-During a protest organized by the student group No Red Tape on Oct.
-29, 2014, hundreds of Columbia students stacked 28 mattresses on Columbia's president Lee Bollinger's doorstep.
+During a protest organized by the student group No Red Tape on October 29, 2014, hundreds of Columbia students stacked 28 mattresses on Columbia's president Lee Bollinger's doorstep.
 The mattresses symbolized the 28 sexual assault complaints in Columbia's Title IX case, reported New York magazine.
 The Columbia student group Student Worker Solidarity, who booked the space for No Red Tape, would be charged $1500 for the removal of the mattresses on behalf of the university.

 Newspaper Bodies (Look, Mom, I'm on the Front Page!)

-Sulkowicz's final thesis show, the week before graduation in May 2015, included depictions of a naked man with an obscenity and a couple having sex, printed onto a New York Times article about the student they accused.
+Sulkowicz's final thesis show, the week before graduation in May 2015, included depictions of a naked man with an obscenity and a couple having sex, printed onto a New York Times article about the student she accused.
 Sulkowicz said that the images were cartoons, and asked: "what are the functions of cartoons?
 Do they depict the people themselves (a feat which, if you've done enough reading on art theory, you will realize is impossible), or do they illustrate the stories that have circulated about a person?"
-This work was later shown under the title Newspaper Bodies (Look, Mom, I'm on the Front Page!) as part of a group exhibition at the Southampton Arts Center, Southampton, New York.
+This work was later shown under the title Newspaper Bodies (Look, Mom, I'm on the Front Page!) as part of the group exhibition 7 women 7 sins at Kunstraum LLC in Brooklyn and at the Southampton Arts Center, Southampton, New York.